nir9/welcome/README.md

 I highly recommend checking out the Linux kernel documentation ```https://docs.kernel.org/```, you can also build it locally on your computer by following the instructions in the kernel source code README.

 ### Dependencies Installation
-- For Alpine Linux instructions, refer to my setup script in `setups/alpine/setup`.
+- For Alpine Linux instructions, refer to my setup scripts in `setups/alpine`.
 - For Debian/Ubuntu instructions, refer to the "Basic Linux Kernel Programming Setup" section in `setups/windows/README.md`.

 # Suggested Learning Resources